How to Make a Mocha

 This is where the magic happens.

 Stir the chocolate and coffee mixture until well combined.
-The heat from the coffee will help the chocolate to melt and integrate seamlessly.
+The heat from the coffee will help the chocolate melt and integrate seamlessly.

 Step 3: Steam and Froth Your Milk